apache/trafficcontrol/docs/source/api/deliveryservices_id.rst

 :globalMaxTps:        The :ref:`ds-global-max-tps`
 :httpBypassFqdn:      A :ref:`ds-http-bypass-fqdn`
 :infoUrl:             An :ref:`ds-info-url`
 :initialDispersion:   The :ref:`ds-initial-dispersion`
 :ipv6RoutingEnabled:  A boolean that defines the :ref:`ds-ipv6-routing` setting on this :term:`Delivery Service`
-:lastUpdated:        The date and time at which this :term:`Delivery Service` was last updated, in :rfc:`3339` format
 :logsEnabled:         A boolean that defines the :ref:`ds-logs-enabled` setting on this :term:`Delivery Service`
 :longDesc:            The :ref:`ds-longdesc` of this :term:`Delivery Service`
-:longDesc1:          The :ref:`ds-longdesc2` of this :term:`Delivery Service`
+:longDesc1:           An optional field containing the :ref:`ds-longdesc2` of this :term:`Delivery Service`
-:longDesc2:          The :ref:`ds-longdesc3` of this :term:`Delivery Service`
+:longDesc2:           An optional field containing the :ref:`ds-longdesc3` of this :term:`Delivery Service`
-:matchList:          The :term:`Delivery Service`'s :ref:`ds-matchlist`

-	:pattern:   A regular expression - the use of this pattern is dependent on the ``type`` field (backslashes are escaped)
-	:setNumber: An integer that provides explicit ordering of :ref:`ds-matchlist` items - this is used as a priority ranking by Traffic Router, and is not guaranteed to correspond to the ordering of items in the array.
-	:type:      The type of match performed using ``pattern``.

 :maxDnsAnswers:        The :ref:`ds-max-dns-answers` allowed for this :term:`Delivery Service`
 :maxOriginConnections: The :ref:`ds-max-origin-connections`